Shock of the Hour

-Shock of the Hour is the debut album by rapper MC Ren, released November 16, 1993, on Ruthless Records and distributed by Relativity Records.
+Shock of the Hour is the debut solo studio album by American rapper MC Ren.
+It was released on November 16, 1993, through Ruthless Records and distributed by Relativity Records.

 Background

 After the success of his debut EP Kizz My Black Azz, a follow-up album was promised for an early 1993 release.
 The EP, which had gone platinum after two months, was released as a promotion for the upcoming album, to be titled Life Sentence.
 However, in the middle of the recording of the Life Sentence album, MC Ren suddenly joined the Nation of Islam and converted to Islam with the help of his DJ and friend DJ Train.
 With a different outlook on the world, MC Ren scrapped the Life Sentence album, changing the name to Shock of the Hour and started to record new songs for the album.
 However, he kept some previously recorded songs and used them for the first half of the album, while the second half contained songs recorded after he converted to Islam, resulting in thematic differences between the albums' halves, not unlike Ice Cube's 1991 album Death Certificate.